Proton Persona (2007)

-The Proton Persona (CM) is a C-segment saloon produced by Malaysian automobile manufacturer Proton.
+The second-generation Proton Persona (CM) is a C-segment saloon produced by the Malaysian automobile manufacturer Proton.
 The CM series represents the second generation in the Proton Persona lineage, and the first Proton model to use the 'Persona' nameplate in its home market.
 It was unveiled on 15 August 2007 as the successor to the Proton Wira in Malaysia, and the C90 Persona in its export markets.

 The CM Persona is based on an extended Proton GEN•2 platform, and was sold as a saloon complement to the GEN•2 hatchback.
 The CM Persona was succeeded by the C-segment Proton Prevé in 2012.
 However, Proton continued to produce the Persona as a low-cost alternative to the more sophisticated Prevé.
 The CM Persona was later decisively succeeded by the B-segment BH Persona in August 2016.

 The CM series was also sold as the Proton GEN•2 Persona in some export markets, and it is one of two Proton models that were rebadged and manufactured by the Youngman company in China.
 Over 250,000 CM Personas were sold over the course of nine years.